Myndex/apca-introduction/analysis.md

 Weber is nothing more than a log of the stimulus to a reference.
 While it is true that at the very beginning of the early research into perceptual contrast, I _once_ referred to Weber as the "gold standard for contrast of text", but to clarify, that applied specifically and only to dark text on a light background, and at or near the _threshold_ JND.
 Weber becomes increasingly invalid as there is departure from those parameters.
 It should be mentioned that Weber is roughly 180 years old.
 In the 1960s, Stevens pointed out how Weber was flawed, and presented the power curve solution.
 More recently, Poynton pointed out that perception curves were more of a hybrid between log and power curves.

+This cherry picking of my very early public research notes and comments to make this point is annoying to say the least, but I suppose that is a consequence of performing research out in the open.

-Where Weber has some utility in terms of research for the purposes of certain comparisons, it is not at all useful for design guidance in today's world of grpahicslly rich web content.
+Where Weber has some utility in terms of research for the purposes of certain comparisons, It is not useful for design guidance in today's world of grpahicslly rich web content, especially with the need for dynamic changes.

 > _The shift by 1 is removed
 because it has no impact on the results (as long as the thresholds are adapted accordingly)._

 The problem here is that it results in incongruent results compared to other methods, and therefore increases confusion in what is already a difficult subject matter.
 Put another way, "will the real contrast math please stand up?"
+If 3:1 means something different in half a dozen different standards, then the entirty of the discussion become murky and obfuscated.
+3:1 in WCAG 2 is different that 3:1 in some other standards, for instance, yet 3:1 in those standards are referenced as cites by WCAG 2 — see the problem?

 > _Finally, the polarity is removed so that the formula has the same results when the two colors are switched._